monoscope-tech/apitoolkit-landing/blog/how-to-prevent-sending-sensitive-data-to-apitoolkit-during-integration/index.md

 #### 1. Data Masking by Shield Confidential Fields

-* **Built-in Redaction:** We have pre-configured APIToolkit to automatically mask frequently sensitive fields like api_key and password from both request and response bodies.
+* **Built-in Redaction:** We have pre-configured monoscope to automatically mask frequently sensitive fields like api_key and password from both request and response bodies.
 This provides a swift initial layer of protection.

 * **Custom Control:** For more granular control, you can tailor which fields get redacted using specific JSONPath expressions.
 For instance, if your API handles credit card data, you might redact `$.credit-card.cvv` and `$.credit-card.name`.